A provisional application is an inexpensive way of signalling your intention to file full patent application later on. Think of it as a placeholder.

 A priority date establishes the fact that you are the first person to file a new invention with us.
 While a provisional application doesn’t provide you with the protection of a full patent, it does give you up to 12 months to consider your options before deciding to proceed with a patent application.

 If you want long term protection for your invention, you may consider applying for a standard patent.
-The examination process is often longer than an innovation patent application, however protection lasts for up to 20 years.
+Protection under a standard patent can last up to 20 years.